A good audit log should record a synchronized timestamp that allows an end customer to determine with a high level of confidence:

 It’s not always possible to have both a human-readable “wall time” and a causally consistent sequencing of events.
 When forced to trade between a human-readable wall time and a causally consistent sequencing of events, an Audit Log should favor causal consistency over a precise wall time.
 In a best-case scenario, protocols like Network Time Protocol (NTP) can allow for a high level of accuracy in both.

-Recording Time in an Audit Log
+Recording Time in the Audit Log

 received timestamp for all events.